fetchrobotics/docs/source/safety.rst

 When operating Fetch & Freight R&D robots users should always be conscious of safety.
-Remember the robots are heavy pieces of equipment and moving parts.
+Remember the robots are heavy pieces of equipment and have moving parts.
 As the robots travel through an environment they can carry and manipulate a wide variety of objects.
 Since the Fetch & Freight R&D robots are for applications development, their moves and actions may not be entirely predictable.
 Both the Fetch & Freight